 Yokum, David, Anita Ravishankar, and Alexander Coppock (2019).
 A Randomized Control Trial Evaluating the Effects of Police Body-Worn Cameras.
 Proceedings of the National Academy of Sciences, 201814773.
 DOI: 10.1073/pnas.1814773116.

-Police officer body-worn cameras (BWCs) have been promoted as a technological mechanism that will improve policing and the perceived legitimacy of the police and legal institutions.
-While there is a national movement to deploy BWCs widely, evidence of their effectiveness is limited.
-To estimate the average effects of BWCs, we conducted a randomized controlled trial involving 2,224 Metropolitan Police Department (MPD) officers in Washington, DC.
-Our pre-analysis plan was publicly registered in advance.
-We compared officers randomly assigned to wear BWCs to officers in the control condition who did not wear BWCs.
-The primary outcomes of interest were documented uses of force and civilian complaints, although we also measure a variety of additional policing activities and judicial outcomes.
-We estimated very small average treatment effects on all measured outcomes, none of which rose to statistical significance.
-These results suggest that we should recalibrate our expectations of BWCs’ ability to induce large-scale behavioral changes in policing, particularly in contexts similar to Washington, DC.
+Police body-worn cameras (BWCs) have been widely promoted as a technological mechanism to improve policing and the perceived legitimacy of police and legal institutions, yet evidence of their effectiveness is limited.
+To estimate the effects of BWCs, we conducted a randomized controlled trial involving 2,224 Metropolitan Police Department officers in Washington, DC.
+Here we show that BWCs have very small and statistically insignificant effects on police use of force and civilian complaints, as well as other policing activities and judicial outcomes.
+These results suggest we should recalibrate our expectations of BWCs’ ability to induce large-scale behavioral changes in policing, particularly in contexts similar to Washington, DC.

 Area of study: